pytest-dev/pytest-selenium/README.md

 Privacy
 -------

-With Selenium RC you can capture log files.
-By default log files are not captured as these may contain confidential data such as user credentials.
-If you are confident that a test does not contain such data, you can explicitly set the test as public.
-This mark is also used to set the job sharing level for Sauce Labs jobs:
+You can specify the job sharing level for Sauce Labs jobs.

 Privacy marks have higher priority than the `privacy` entry in `mozwebqa.cfg`.